MicrosoftDocs/xamarin-docs/docs/essentials/geolocation.md

 Or right-click on the Android project and open the project's properties.
 Under **Android Manifest** find the **Required permissions:** area and check the **ACCESS_COARSE_LOCATION** and **ACCESS_FINE_LOCATION** permissions.
 This will automatically update the **AndroidManifest.xml** file.

-If your application is targeting Android 10 - Q (API Level 29 or higher) and are requesting **LocationAlways** you must also add the following permission into your **AssemblyInfo.cs**:
+If your application is targeting Android 10 - Q (API Level 29 or higher) and is requesting **LocationAlways**, you must also add the following permission into **AssemblyInfo.cs**:

 ```csharp
 [assembly: UsesPermission(Manifest.Permission.AccessBackgroundLocation)]